kevinvanhove/angular-structure-styleguide/README.md

 ## Datamodel solutions
 The lack of a datamodel can often lead to inadequate communications between client and server.
 In angular there is no concept of a datamodel like in EmberJS or BackboneJS.
 To solve this we need to consider 3 actions:

-* separate the datamodel from the viewmodel
+* separate datamodel from viewmodel
 * create datamodels on the client
 * manage RESTful resources